Your First Four Months

 - Are any work/life balance programs underway?
 Are flexible work arrangements available?

-- What is the practice regarding taking holidays?
+- What's the practice regarding taking holidays?

-Building Capacity in Aboriginal Relations
+Building Capacity in Indigenous Relations

-Review the Aboriginal Relations behavioural competencies.
+Review the Indigenous Relations Behavioural Competencies.